Oliver Travel Trailers

 FairbanksAlaska is considered one of the best places to see the Northern Lights in the world.

 The culinary side of Juneau, Alaska, has made it a popular magnet for tourists in recent years.
-However, the Northern Lights (also referred to as the “aurora borealis”) in Fairbanks remains one of the most popular bucket list items in the state.
-The key is to make sure you travel to Fairbanks, Alaska during the winter season (November-April).
-It is dark all the time during this season, which means you will have full exposure to the Northern Lights during your trip.
+However, the Northern Lights (also referred to as the “aurora borealis”) in Fairbanks remains one of the state’s most popular bucket list items.
+The key is to travel to Fairbanks, Alaska, during the winter season (November-April).
+It is always dark during this season, so you will have total exposure to the Northern Lights during your trip.

 You can reserve accommodations for your RV at Rivers Edge RV Park & Campground or even the Chena River Wayside.